TechnicJelle/CMGT_GraduationReport/report.typ

 ==== Evaluation

-Too high-level, and also global state kind of sucks to deal with.
+These abstractions are too high-level for Rythe, and global state is difficult to work with and reason about.
-And is also nigh-impossible to properly multi-thread, which is a very important aspect of the Rythe Engine.
+Global state machines also don't have enough potential for optimization, because it is also nigh-impossible to properly multi-thread, which is a very important aspect of the Rythe Engine.
-BGFX will also be practically evaluated.

 === Pipelines and Passes (Flat Abstractions) (Mantle-descendants)